Art + Exhibition News

 Torrance, CA 90503

-Aire Libre is a collaborative project, bringing together East Yard Communities for Environmental Justice, CONTRA-TIEMPO Activist Dance Company, poet Rocío Carlos, and vocalists Carmina Escobar and Joung-A Monica Yum.
+The installation is the result of a collaborative effort led by artist Erin Cooney that includes East Yard Communities for Environmental Justice, CONTRA-TIEMPO Activist Dance Company, poet Rocío Carlos, and vocalists Carmina Escobar and Joung-A Monica Yum.

-Aire Libre showcases dancers performing in various locations, including the iconic 6th Street Bridge in Boyle Heights, Bandini Park beneath the 710 freeway in Vernon, the residential streets of East LA, and the concrete banks of the LA River.
-The footage captures a spectrum of settings, from ports, freeways, and rail yards to warehouse districts, refineries, and oil derricks, alongside parks and residential neighborhoods embedded within these infrastructures of commerce and production.
+Aire Libre features East Yard community members and CONTRA-TIEMPO dancers performing at various locations, including the iconic 6th Street Bridge in Boyle Heights, Bandini Park beneath the 710 freeway in Vernon, the residential streets of East LA, and the concrete banks of the LA River.
+The footage documents a range of environments—from transportation hubs including ports, freeways, and rail yards, to industrial zones comprising warehouse complexes, refineries, and oil derricks—as well as the residential areas and parks situated within these industrial and manufacturing landscapes.

-Aire Libre will also be publicly projected onto diverse industrial sites within the community in an activist manner, aiming to shine a light on the producers of harm, while reclaiming and reoccupying these sites of extraction and oppression with the vibrant bodies of dancers and faces of East Yard community members.
+In addition to its presentation at the Torrance Art Museum, Aire Libre will be publicly projected onto various industrial sites within affected communities represented by East Yard.
+These guerrilla-style projections will aim to shine a light on the perpetrators of environmental harm while symbolically reclaiming and reoccupying these spaces of extraction through the vibrant presence of dancers’ bodies and the faces of community members.